-Pros and Pitfalls of this Low Carb / High Fat Regimen
+The Ketogenic Diet: Pros and Pitfalls of a Low-Carb / High-Fat Regimen

 If you have been following a healthy menu (like the one outlined in my Hot Detox Plan), and still feel like you need help with your health issues, you may want to explore the immune-balancing effects of a lower carb/higher fat menu called the ketogenic diet.
 It is incredibly beneficial for people who suffer from autoimmune and neurological conditions, and is even being researched for its ability to prevent cancer.
 However, the keto plan is not for the faint of heart because it requires the complete avoidance of fruit, starchy vegetables, and all grains.
 Yet for some people the flavour sacrifice is worth the effort.
 Here are the pros of this regimen:

 Is it possible to have a diet that can curb appetite?
 Yes, it is.
 The ketogenic diet has been shown in studies to reduce appetite.
 Many factors play a role in its hunger-suppressing effect, from greater satiety to hormonal alterations.
 A low carbohydrate ketogenic diet tends to be more filling because of its higher protein and fat content, leading to better satiety and fewer food cravings, resulting in a lower total caloric intake.
 In addition, a ketogenic diet tends to increase ketone levels in the body, which then suppresses ghrelin (a potent stimulator of appetite).